Welsh Experience Bus Shore Excursion From Port of Holyhead

 Your BusyBus driver/guide will advise how to spend your time at each location to get the best experience possible making your North Wales Shore Excursion possibly one of the best days of your cruise holiday

 We enter the mysterious and legendary land of Wales in a short, narrated drive across the island of Anglesey (within a stones-throw of the marital home of Prince William and Kate) and navigate to the Mainland known as North Wales.

 CAERNARFON AND CAERNARFON CASTLE

 Now, brace yourselves for what BusyBus has become known for (and, we modestly add, won significant national awards for) the North Wales Adventure element of our experience.
 In to Snowdonia National Park using carefully selected routes to take you off the beaten track and to viewpoints of wonder!
-You will feel like you own Snowdonia in the tranquillity and ambience (and adventure) we have prepared!
+You will feel like you own Snowdonia in the tranquility and ambiance (and adventure) we have prepared!

 No trip to North Wales would be complete without a stop at the “capital”, Betws-Y-Coed (prayer-house in the woods).
 Interestingly, whilst right in the centre of Snowdonia National Park, an exclusion boundary has allowed this fairy-tale town to flourish into the centre of outdoor tourism in Wales.
-With its many shops, cafes, pubs and locals, this town can’t fail to impress!
+With its many shops, cafes, pubs and locals, this town can not fail to impress

 |Date||Shipping Line||Vessel||Time in Port||Tour Departure*|

 |16th May||Dave Koz and Friends at Sea||Jewel of the Seas||07:00-18:00||07:30|